KathyReid/lca2019-presentation/transcript.md

 Accurate Speech to Text conversion is one of the most challenging parts of the open source voice stack.

 Kaldi is one of the most popular Speech to Text engines available, and it has several “models” to choose from.
 In the world of Speech to Text, a “model” is a neural network that has been trained on specific data sets, using a specific algorithm.
 Kaldi has models for English, Chinese and some other languages too.

-One of Kaldi’s most attractive features is that it works “on-device”.
+One of Kaldi’s most attractive features is that it works “on-device” - that is, the Utterance that the user speaks doesn't need to go up to the cloud to be transcribed into text - whch has obvious privacy benefits.

 SLIDE: Common voice languages

 Mozilla’s DeepSpeech implementation – along with the related Common Voice data acquisition project – aims to also support a wider range of minority languages.
-As at the time of writing, the compute requirements for DeepSpeech mean that it can only be used as a cloud implementation – it is too “heavy” to run ‘on device’.
+As at the time of writing, the compute requirements for DeepSpeech mean that it can only be used as a cloud implementation – it is too “heavy” to run ‘on device’, although a lot of work is going on to try and get it to work on ARM architecture and embedded devices.

 ## STT Challenges